Welcome to Our Blog on the Camino Portuguese

 Pilgrim on Camino Portuguese in Vilafranca de Xira.

 As we left the town behind the Camino took us down a country road for a bit, and then through a field.
-The bright yellow wildflowers, intricately pattern snails, dewy grass, and mysterious shapes disappearing into the fog made for a beautiful morning.
+The bright yellow wildflowers, intricately patterned snails, dewy grass, and mysterious shapes disappearing into the fog made for a beautiful morning.

 Camino Portuguese foggy morning.

 As we crossed over the train tracks into the first town, we decided to step into a bar for a short break and coffee.
 There we met Peter and Sue, the couple from New Zealand that we had shared a room with last night.
-Apparently they had the same idea, but beat us to it!
+Apparently, they had the same idea, but beat us to it!

 Canadian pilgrim on the Camino de Santiago.

 As we left the town we walked down a nice stone pathway with benches, picnic tables, and planted trees that followed a small waterway.
-Sean spent some time there photographing birds along the shore of the waterway, before we crossed to the other side and started down a surprisingly busy country road.
+Sean spent some time there photographing birds along the shore of the waterway before we crossed to the other side and started down a surprisingly busy country road.
 The rest of the morning we spent going back and forth across the train tracks, enjoying the countryside, and generally being thankful that the mist sheltered us from what would have been a hot, sunny walk.

 Fatima pilgrimage.

-We had a short stretch of walking along the highway near Vila Nova de Rainah, but thankfully we soon crossed over the tracks, passed the a closed gate where Sean had a nasty run-in with some barbed wire, and then found ourselves on a dirt track once more.
-For the next few kilometers this track took us along the tracks and beside a series of drainage ponds that were full of birds.
+We had a short stretch of walking along the highway near Vila Nova de Rainah, but thankfully we soon crossed over the tracks, passed a closed gate where Sean had a nasty run-in with some barbed wire, and then found ourselves on a dirt track once more.
+For the next few kilometres this track took us along the tracks and beside a series of drainage ponds that were full of birds.

 Sean Morton pilgrim on Camino Portuguese.

 It took us a long time to walk this stretch because we were distracted by a flock of Ibises, various ducks and shorebirds, storks, turtles, and frogs.
-By this point the had blazed through the mist, making the trail fairly hot and bright, but we enjoyed it thoroughly.
+By this point they had blazed through the mist, making the trail fairly hot and bright, but we enjoyed it thoroughly.

 Ibis bird on Camino Portuguese.